 Wisconsin is the only state in the nation to require cheesemakers to be licensed, a lengthy process that requires multiple cheesemaking courses, 240 hours of apprenticeship with an existing licensed Wisconsin cheesemaker, and passing a written test administered by the Wisconsin Department of Agriculture.

-Applications for the 2017 Wisconsin Cheese Originals Beginning Cheesemaker Scholarship are now available.
+Applications for the 2018 Wisconsin Cheese Originals Beginning Cheesemaker Scholarship will be available in January..

 Click here to download a comprehensive document detailing the steps involved with obtaining a Wisconsin Cheesemaker’s License.

 Click here to visit the Wisconsin Department of Agriculture’s website and scroll to “Cheesemaker License” to view helpful links to obtaining a Cheesemaker’s License and Cheesemaker Qualification Addendum.

 Katie Hedrich Fuhrmann of LaClare Farms obtained her license after receiving the very first Wisconsin Cheese Originals Scholarship.
 At the 2011 U.S. Champion Cheese Contest, she took Best in Show for her goat’s milk cheese, Evalon, and was named the U.S. Champion Cheesemaker, the youngest cheesemaker to ever earn the title.
 In 2013, she and her family built a new farmstead cheese plant on their farm near Pipe, Wis.
 In 2015, her Cave Aged Chandoka, a partnership with Standard Market in Chicago, won Runner-Up Best in Show at the American Cheese Society Competition.